-When you have more than one text selected and they don’t share the same Character style, you can only edit the Opacity or add a new effect.
+When you have more than one text selected and they don’t share the same Character style, you can only change the Opacity or add a new effect.

 I didn’t change the Opacity, so it doesn’t show the value.
 If I change the opacity to a specific value, it will show on the panel.

-You can see more detail about the stroke if you click on that row, and you can edit the appearance, change a brush, weight, or color.
+You can see more detail about the stroke if you click on that row, and you can edit the appearance, change a brush style, weight, or color.

 Here’s a tricky thing.
 Notice that the stroke weights are not all the same?
 If you select all strokes, you’ll see that you won’t be able to edit the strokes on the Appearance panel and it shows Mixed Appearances.

 But if you look at Appearance on the Properties panel, you can edit.

 So if at any moment you can’t edit on the actual Appearance panel, you might want to double-check on the Properties panel to see if it works there.

 You don’t necessarily need to open the Appearance panel because it’s already open on the Properties panel.
 All you have to do is select the object you want to see the attributes and the panel will show up like magic.